Seal element of the university of freiburg in the shape of a circle

 At the Physics Institute, many exciting research topics are addressed within many individual research projects.
 In addition, there are numerous funded collaborative projects that enable joint, interdisciplinary research at the highest scientific level.

-Prof. Dr. Markus Schumacher
+Prof. Dr. Heidi Rzehak

 Scientific Advisory Board (SAB)